ashleyjkell/snowflake-lambda/README.md

 - Validate the Snowflake database, schema, warehouse, and table exist.
 - Check the IAM permissions allow the Lambda to get secrets.
 - Ensure VPC is configured properly to allow connections to Snowflake.

-## Licensing

-This code is released under the MIT License.
-See LICENSE for details.